Security/SOC 2

 • Environment promotion: Policies are tested in dev, validated in staging, and promoted to production through the standard deployment pipeline.

 Pull request history showing policy reviews and approvals.
 CI pipeline logs showing policy validation.
-Environment configuration showing dev/staging/prod separation.
+Environment configuration showing dev, staging, and prod separation.

 Preparing for your SOC 2 audit

-When your auditor asks about AI agent controls, here's the evidence package you can prepare from Veto:
+When your auditor asks about AI agent controls, here is the evidence package you can prepare from Veto:

 Policy documentation